oracle/odpi/doc/src/public_functions/dpiVar.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **var** -- a reference to the variable which contains the data structures used for transferring data to and from the database.
+    **var** [IN] -- a reference to the variable which contains the data structures used for transferring data to and from the database.
 If the reference is NULL or invalid an error is returned.

-    **numElements** -- a pointer to the number of elements that have been allocated by the variable, which will be populated when the function completes successfully.
+    **numElements** [OUT] -- a pointer to the number of elements that have been allocated by the variable, which will be populated when the function completes successfully.

-    **data** -- a pointer to an array of :ref:`dpiData<dpiData>` structures which will be populated when the function completes successfully.
+    **data** [OUT] -- a pointer to an array of :ref:`dpiData<dpiData>` structures which will be populated when the function completes successfully.

 .. function:: int dpiVar_getNumElementsInArray(dpiVar \*var, \